-Because, here’s the thing: you all already know the things that make Latin America a good choice: sunny weather, laidback lifestyle, lower cost of living, beautiful beaches, etc.
+Because, here’s the thing: you already know the things that make Latin America a great choice for living: sunny weather, laidback lifestyle, lower cost of living, beautiful beaches, etc.

 All those things are pretty well promoted on websites like International Living.

 But, not to worry!
-I’m going to share those things with you today.
+I’m going to share exactly those things with you today.

 We won’t be all negative, though.
-I’ll be sure to cover some of the positive aspects of life down here.
+I’ll be sure to cover some of the positive aspects of life down here as well.

-Some of pros and cons may be obvious to you, others may not be.
+Some of pros and cons may be obvious to you, others won’t be.

 Let’s get the ball rolling.

-Here’s Why You Shouldn’t Live in Latin America
+Here’s Why You SHOULD NOT Live in Latin America

 Latin America is not a safe part of the world.
 You are much, much more likely to be a victim of random crime here than you would be in Canada, Australia, the USA or Europe.